Bogtrotter72/Udvartana-Sports-Therapy-Clinic/README.md

 and live tested on desktop, laptop and mobile devices.

 Font sizes and the positioning of items were tested in both portrait and landscape orientations.
-All hover items, buttons, etc. were thoroughly tested using the *forced element state* tools.
+During the development stage, all hover items, buttons, etc. were thoroughly tested using the *forced element state* tools.

 ### Cross-Browser Compatability
 The website was tested in the following browsers:
+* Firefox
 * Google Chrome
+* Internet Explorer 11
+* Google Chrome
-* Firefox
+* Microsoft Edge
 * Opera
-* Internet Explorer 11

-The website was also tested in Lunascape 6, using the following engines:
-* Gecko
-* Trident
-* Webkit

 ### General Testing
 The final *style.css* file was passed through the <a href="https://jigsaw.w3.org/css-validator/">W3C CSS Validation Service</a>.
 All HTML files were passed through the <a href="https://validator.w3.org/">W3C Markup Validation Service</a>.
 The files passed with no errors.

+[tinyjpg.com](https://tinyjpg.com) and [tinypng.com](https://tinypng.com) were used to compress images and improve loading times.

+### Manual Testing
+The website was continually tested throughout the project; initially using Google Chrome dev tools, and the later using Blisk dev tools.
+It was also tested live on a desktop, laptop and mobile device.
+The completed site was also presented to the initial members of the public, to gather there feedback.

+The following items were manually checked for functionality:

+1. The navigation menu [all pages], as was the button and navigation link item transitions
+2. The logo link to the homepage [all pages]
+3. The functioning of the *Learn More* text button
+4. The *Book Now* CTA button
+5. That submission of the booking form without *required* fields completed failed
+6. That clicking on a calendar date links to the CTA button
+7. That submission of a completed booking form succeeded.
+8. The footer navigation menu
+9. The social media icons
+10. The link to the author's wordpress site.

+### Bugs
+There were a number of bugs with the site on Internet Explorer 11.
+* card images did not display properly (fixed)
+* card height does not accept _min-height_ (fixed)
+* card text does not align centrally on the vertical (remaining)
+* bookings calendar does not display correctly (code autoprefixer utilised but bug persists)

+There also appears to be an intermittent bug with the booking form.
+During approximately 5% of the form submission tests, when the booking form was completed correctly and submitted, the form simply cleared and requested that the *name* field be filled out.
+This bug also remains.

 <h2 id="deployment">Deployment</h2>